imccart/website/content/teaching.md

 ------------------------------------------------------------------------
 ### [Econ/HLTH 470 - Research in Health Economics](https://econ470s24.classes.ianmccarthyecon.com/)

 This is the capstone course for the joint major in Economics and Human Health.
 The course effectively combines health economics and human health content with data science.
-The course is therefore heavily applied in nature.
-Students complete an empirical research project using raw data and employ econometric methods to analyze a research question relevant to contemporary health care issues and/or health policy.
-The content of the course is split into three general areas: 1) data management in the real world; 2) health policy and health care institutions; and 3) empirical methods in program evaluation and causal inference.
-Each area of the course will be covered by way of an example research question, which is intended to help guide students in their own projects throughout the semester.
+Using real-world data, we explore four research questions throughout the semester, each exemplifying a different research design.

 ------------------------------------------------------------------------
 ### [Econ 771 - Health Economics II](https://econ771s24.classes.ianmccarthyecon.com/)

 This is a PhD course in supply side health economics.
-This course explores the industrial organization of healthcare markets in the U.S., focusing on the following areas: hospital ownership and production, physician agency, quality and price disclosure, and hospital competition.
-If we have time, we will briefly cover some issues on health insurance markets.
-The class is effectively designed as a combination of empirical IO and causal inference, with applications to healthcare.
-As such, we will also examine several econometric tools and causal inference identification strategies.
-These methods will be introduced as needed throughout the course.
-Another goal of the class is to gain exposure to publicly available datasets for studying supply-side health economics issues, so we will work with several raw data sources throughout the semester.
+This course explores the industrial organization of healthcare markets in the U.S., focusing on health insurance, physician agency, healthcare pricing and competition, information disclosure, physician learning, and waste.

 ------------------------------------------------------------------------